-Students complete an annual self-evaluation (see Appendix F) and return this to their Major Professor who forwards the form to the Program Director prior to the review by faculty.
-The self-assessed annual review form and up-to-date vita are to be submitted electronically (as an email attachment).
+Students complete a self-evaluation (see Appendix D; at least annually and each semester during the first two years) and return this to their Major Professor who forwards the form to the Program Director prior to the review by faculty.
+The self-evaluation form is to be submitted electronically (as an e-mail attachment) and will be kept in the student's file.
 In a series of program faculty meetings, information provided by the student, grades, and input from faculty, and assistantship and practicum supervisors will be considered in evaluating the student's progress during the academic year.

-Each student will receive written feedback from the faculty at the end of each academic year.
+Each student will receive written feedback from the faculty at the end of each academic year (see Appendix E).
 The Major Professor will meet with the student to review the written evaluation feedback, the student's standing in the program, and review goals for the coming year.
-Faculty and students will be asked to sign this review as an understanding of agreement between them.
+Faculty and students will be asked to sign this review as an understanding of agreement between them and it will be maintained in the student's file)